3rd pillar: Everything you need to know

 The advantages and limits of your private pension fund

-The 3rd pillar is Switzerland's third pension vehicle, designed to supplement social security benefits (1st pillar) and occupational pension schemes (2nd pillar).
+The 3rd pillar is Switzerland's third pension component, designed to complement state social security benefits (1st pillar) and occupational pension schemes (2nd pillar).

-3rd pillar A and B: What are the differences?
+3rd pillar A and B: What is the difference?

 The 3rd pillar is divided into two parts: